PURE NEW ZEALAND BEACH GOLD

 When Ash started making jewellery, sourcing ethically produced precious metals was pretty well impossible.
 Many hours spent searching and researching online came up with a lot of grim news and not a lot of answers.
 According to the No Dirty Gold campaign "Gold mining is one of the dirtiest industries in the world.
-The production of a single gold wedding ring generates 20 tonnes of mining waste.
-In places as diverse as Guatemala, Ghana, Peru and Indonesia, local communities and indigenous peoples have encountered intimidation, abuse and even violent suppression when voicing opposition to mining projects".
+The production of a single gold wedding ring generates 20 tons of mining waste.
+In places as diverse as Guatemala, Ghana, Peru and Indonesia, local communities and indigenous peoples have encountered intimidation, abuse, and even violent suppression when voicing opposition to mining projects".
 Yikes!

 He had lots of talks with his metal supplier and they confirmed that the gold they use is either mined in New Zealand or Australia or made from recycled metal.
 Which was good news, as both of these countries have relatively good mining practices.
 They also agreed to supply us with 100% recycled sterling silver, even better news!
 However, Ash felt that he could probably come up with a way to offer an even better choice.